realnews-gateway/emergency-publishing-system/architecture/deployment-models.md

 # Deployment Models

-This document describes the deployment models supported by the Emergency Publishing System.
+This document describes the deployment models supported by **Empus**.
 Each model enables different components of the architecture based on regional risk, network stability, and operational constraints.
 All deployments share the same core architecture centered on the Emergency Channel, but differ in storage, routing, and distribution strategies.

-The system is language‑agnostic.
-Multi‑language support is implemented in the ingestion modules.
+The system is language‑agnostic; multi‑language handling is implemented in ingestion modules.

 ---